Yilong94/assurity/README.md

 ### Optional — mock server for probe target and webhook

-You can optionally start a small helper in a **second terminal** to play around with the availability checker:
+You can optionally start a small helper in a **second terminal** to test the probe and alert features of the availability checker:

 ```bash
 go run ./mock